Antonio Mateu Lahoz: Response

-Mateu Lahoz has distinguished himself from his peers in refereeing for many years, though his quirks in arbitration have changed over time.
-Initially noted for being particularly talkative, which some saw as preferable to being strict and others found too lenient and distracting, his particular style has reportedly become more erratic: at points he may opt to converse with players at large, while at others he will directly give cards for minor infractions, including to people asking him about other cards.
+Mateu Lahoz distinguished himself from his peers in refereeing, though his quirks in arbitration have changed over time.
+Initially noted for being particularly talkative, which some saw as preferable to being strict and others found too lenient and distracting, his particular style reportedly became more erratic: at points he chose to converse with players at large, while at others he would directly give cards for minor infractions, including to people asking him about other cards.
 English journalist of Spanish football Sid Lowe coined the term "mateulahozing" as a verb to describe refereeing that draws attention to itself.
-The manner in which Mateu Lahoz shows players cards, "striding over and thrusting yellow cards in their faces", is said to be one source of his notoriety.
-Mateu Lahoz is considered by Spanish football media to be one of the most unpopular referees in Spain, along with Alejandro Hernández Hernández, and has been compared to English referee Mike Dean, also known for "producing multiple bizarre moments on the pitch."
+The manner in which Mateu Lahoz showed players cards, "striding over and thrusting yellow cards in their faces", is said to be one source of his notoriety.
+Mateu Lahoz has been compared to English referee Mike Dean, also known for "producing multiple bizarre moments on the pitch."

-In Spain, Mateu Lahoz has been widely accused of being a fan of Real Madrid, due to his decisions in matches featuring them or their rivals often benefitting Real Madrid; fans of the club argue that, while his decisions against other teams have helped Real Madrid, he has also made controversial calls that have not helped them, and is an inconsistent referee in general.
-Discussions of Mateu Lahoz' calls often involve the rivalry between Real Madrid and Barcelona, further contributed to by Barcelona figures feeling he lacks match control and Real Madrid manager (as of 2023) Carlo Ancelotti instead favouring him, saying that "Mateu Lahoz is the best referee in Spain and in Europe".
-Though considered unpopular among fans, there are also people who enjoy his refereeing for its entertainment value; Lowe has pointed to this as a reason why comical hatred of Mateu Lahoz is unfair, also arguing that while he is attention-seeking, Spanish fans and media have been happy to give him that attention.
+In Spain, Mateu Lahoz was widely negatively speculated to be a fan of Real Madrid, due to his decisions in matches featuring them or their rivals often benefitting Real Madrid; fans of the club argue that, while his decisions against other teams sometimes helped Real Madrid, he also made controversial calls that did not help them, and was an inconsistent referee in general.
+Discussions of Mateu Lahoz' calls often involve the rivalry between Real Madrid and Barcelona, further contributed to by Barcelona figures feeling he lacked match control and Real Madrid manager Carlo Ancelotti instead favouring him, saying that "Mateu Lahoz is the best referee in Spain and in Europe".
+Though considered unpopular among fans, there are also people who enjoyed his refereeing for its entertainment value; Lowe has pointed to this as a reason why comical hatred of Mateu Lahoz is unfair.
+Lowe argued that while Mateu Lahoz was attention-seeking, Spanish fans and media were happy to give him that attention.